AvivAzar/Set-Game/README.md

 # Set-Game

 Maven is used as the build tool in this project.
+You will need to download and install it to compile it.

 To use, run the following commands when in the project root directory (where the pom.xml file is):